glassity/tasker/README.md

 - Persistent token storage - login once, use forever
 - Automatic token refresh when expired
 - **Automatic pagination - handles hundreds/thousands of tasks seamlessly**
+- **Interactive mode with context switching for efficient task management**
 - Command-line interface with Thor
 - Error handling and validation
 - Support for task notes and due dates